Papohaku, Halawa, remote access, water quality, and what to know before visiting Hawaii's most authentic island

 📍 Molokaʻi — accessible by small plane from Maui or Oʻahu

 The south shore has some risk from historic fishpond areas and agricultural land nearby.
 Streams draining from the interior can carry runoff after heavy rain.
-The north and east coasts are remote and extremely clean.
-DOH monitoring is less frequent here than on more populated islands.
+No current advisory means no advisory is posted — not that a beach was recently tested.

 Papohaku stretches for nearly 3 miles on Molokaʻi's west end — wider and longer than most of Hawaii's famous beaches.
 It's an extraordinary expanse of white sand, often completely empty.
 However, the open ocean exposure creates strong currents, rough surf, and a steep beach face that make swimming here genuinely dangerous.